SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Changes:
  - Reimu overall damage output is decreased.
- - Reimu skill requires more meter to use.
+ - Reimu skill requires more meter to use and range for erasing bullets is decreased.
  - Reimu Ex bullet speed and acceleration is decreased, and higher levels have reduced bullet size.
  - Reimu spell card bullet speed and acceleration is decreased.
  - Sanae unfocused/focus shot and C1 damage outpot increased.